getangry/sqld/example/README.md

 where := sqld.NewWhereBuilder(sqld.Postgres)
 where.Like("name", "%john%").In("status", []interface{}{"active", "pending"})

-baseQuery := "SELECT * FROM users"
-enhanced.DynamicQuery(ctx, baseQuery, where, scanFunc)
+// Use the executor for clean API users, err := exec.QueryAll(ctx, db.SearchUsers, where, nil, nil, 100)
 ```

 ## Supported Query Operators